Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/tasks-starting.md

 *Kanban* is a Japanese word, commonly known as a workflow management method designed to help visualize work and maximize efficiency.
 In Slingshot, the **Kanban** view shows a visual representation of tasks in the form of cards.
 Each card contains information about the task, including [task properties](#show-hide-properties) such as status, deadline, assignee, etc.

-> replace with a screenshot with new UI (see Marketing materials)
 <img src="../images/tasks-visualizations-kanban.png" alt="Kanban visualization in Slingshot" width="100%"/>

 Besides, the cards are arranged in columns.
 By default, the columns represent different stages of the status workflow (see above).
 You can use drag & drop to move the cards through the workflow by changing their status on the spot.